About Entre-Fashion Process

 – A brief sustainability and market feasibility analysis

-– A provisional activity calendar to plan the process and define key milestones
+– A provisional activity calendar outlining planned milestones

 Timeline

-– Explanation of how the project meets the evaluation criteria
+Photographs, video reel, documentation of materials and design, and explanation of how the project meets the evaluation criteria.

 Key activities carried out